zhukov001/docu-cicd-teach4/docs/fork_and_deploy.md

 ![Deploy](./img/gh_deploy_011.png)

 :::info
 A commit in Git saves changes to your project, creating a snapshot of your files.
 A commit message describes what changes have been made.
-A strong message is important because it helps others understand the purpose of the changes, making it easier to track the project's history and collaborate effectively.
+A meaningful and clear message is important because it helps others understand the purpose of the changes, making it easier to track the project's history and collaborate effectively.
 :::

 This commit will trigger the action defined in the `pages.yaml` file.
 You can watch the process and debug it if needed by going to the `Actions` tab in GitHub.
 From there, you can click on a specific workflow run to see the details and check if everything is working as expected.